vietmazze/smart-contract/soliditybasic.md

 ### Web3 = require('web3')
 - ALlows you to interact with Eth blockchain and Eth smart contracts
 - Provider is a communication layer, receive/send requests form web3 and ganache.
 In this case web3 is connecting to a ethereum network, Ganache.
+-Make sure to have a provider that Web3 is connect to, in this case ganache.
 - Ganache is the Eth blockchain testnet
 - `web3.eth.getAccounts(console.log);`
 - Async/await: Async is  way to always return a promise, while wait wait until that promise settles.
 Promise is a function, you assign and promise an action